 Consumption represents household spending on goods and services.
 The key determinant of this component is disposable income, sometimes also called after-tax income.

 Besides personal income, several factors also affect household consumption.
 Among them are wealth, consumer expectations, inflation, and interest rates.
-But, economists conclude that disposable income is the most dominant factor in explaining consumption.
+However, economists conclude that disposable income is the most dominant factor in explaining consumption.
 No income means no money for consumption and savings.

 Investment